Five Billion Years of Solitude

 Ambiguity can plague us in other ways.
 Life as we know it is a fast track to entropy, creating a smidgen of chemical disequilibrium while turning teramoles of optical photons into infrared.
 There may be much more efficient ways to turn sunlight into heat, and the Earth lacks the elemental combinations that facilitate this.
 Perhaps some of these ways also create atmospheric disequilibrium, without engaging the minor entropic reversals that life temporarily exhibits.
 As much as we like to define life as something special and highly organized, the chemical entropic difference between a block of wood and a block of lignite is trivial, and most other planets may have ways to create detectable disequilibrium without our slight entropy deficit.
 We have only one example of shallow counterentropy - earthlife - and it is as presumptuous to assume that life is the only kind of entropic fasttrack as it is to assume that life is common.

 That said, some kind of life probably is common.
 But as Waltham points out in his papers, climactically fragile multicellular life is dependent on an exquisitely tuned double-planet system like the earth and moon in something like their current mass ratio and spacing.
-Without that, and plate tectonics, and the rare combination of supernova explosions that seeded the solar system, earth would only have archaea, for a brief fraction of the earth's actual span.
+Without that, and plate tectonics, and the rare combination of supernova explosions that seeded the solar system ( NOTE 2019 - the solar system most likely formed in the bubble of a Wolf-Rayet star, according to the Origins project at the University of Chicago in 2017 ) , earth would only have archaea, for a brief fraction of the earth's actual span.
 As Billings tells us, only a small portion of the Earth's span exhibited biogenic atmospheric oxygen, and without our active beneficial involvment, the oxygen will go away after an even smaller portion of the earth's future span.
 There may be many earth-sized planets in the "Goldilocks" zone, but we will only know from our own experiments and simulations with variant chemistries and energy arrangements, how many sisters our own Goldilocks has.

 The next discoveries will be in the lab and in the computer, not seen through telescopes big or bigger.
 Theory tells us where and how to look, and without a strong theory, we will build the wrong instruments to look for the wrong phenomena.
 In a way, we dodged a bullet when we cancelled the James Webb Space Telescope.
 Omaging putting in another 20 billion dollars and launching it, only to have some underpaid lab rat demonstrate that there was no way it could achieve its objectives.
 Big instruments often demonstrate only a stubborn lack of imagination and flexibility.